Hint1k/Homework/Task/README.md

 The application includes unit tests with **JUnit 5, Mockito, AssertJ** and integration test with testcontainers.

-To run unit tests using Gradle:
+To run tests using Gradle:
 ```bash
 ./gradlew test
 ```